xiaofanjin/PhaseFinderDC/README.md

 * A table file (with suffix ".info.tab") describing the location of inverted repeats in the above fasta file

 ---
-### 3. Align sequence reads to inverted sequence database and calculate the ratio of reads aligning to the F or R orienation.
+### 3. Align sequence reads to inverted sequence database and calculate the ratio of reads aligning to the F or R orientation.
 ```
 Usage: PhaseFinderDC.py ratio [OPTIONS]